A number of items, including a vehicle, have been taken away for further examination

-Three men arrested as part of investigation into attempted murder of DCI John Caldwell
+DCI John Caldwell: three men arrested in connection with attempted murder probe are released

-Detectives investigating the attempted murder of Detective Chief Inspector John Caldwell in February of last year have today, Tuesday, March 26, arrested three men.
+Three men arrested in connection with the investigation into the attempted murder of Detective Chief Inspector John Caldwell have now been released to be reported to the Public Prosecution Service.

-The men, aged 32, 48 and 49, were arrested in the Belfast area under the Terrorism Act, and have been taken to Musgrave Serious Crime Suite for questioning.
+The men, aged 32, 48 and 49, were arrested under the Terrorism Act on Tuesday, March 26.

-A number of properties were also searched and a number of items, including a vehicle, have been taken away for further examination.
+A number of properties were also searched on Tuesday and a number of items, including a vehicle, have been taken away for further examination.

 DCI Caldwell was seriously injured after he was shot repeatedly in front of his son just after he finished coaching a youth football team at sports facilities in Omagh on February 22, 2023.